keuwey/Datex/README.md

 # Datex

 The Datex project is made with the end user in mind.
-It is aimed to people that does note have good skills with technology.
+It is designed for people who do not have technology skills.
 It is simple, easy to use and intuitive.